TPei/thesis_code/README.md

   - different transformation functions
 - done(?)

+Also: Use params.passthrough as passthrough instead of explicitly naming all variables that are passed through

 ## Ideas:
 Are graph_checker calls properly parallelized? graph_checker is called for every user rule twice: once for checking the